-Advisory: Completion of BIOL 14 or ESS 14 strongly recommended Hours: 90 (36 lecture, 54 laboratory)
+Advisory: Completion of BIOL 14 or ESS 14 strongly recommended

 Introduction to methods for sampling and studying environmental parameters of ecosystems and organisms.
 Provides experience with quantitative and qualitative field research techniques and procedures applicable to environmental assessment and population monitoring and proper reporting methods.
 Field trips required.
 Students may be required to provide their own transportation.
 (CSU)